tytydraco/ExamineScraper/supplements/dang-shen.md

 The following bioactives are found in Codonopsis Pilosula:

 Codonopilates A-C, a group of triterpenyl esters isolated from a CHCl3 fraction[3]24-methylenecycloartanyl linolate and 24-methylenecycloartan-3-ol, structurally similar to Codonopilates[3]Codotubulosine A and B[2] at 0.516-3.44mg/g dry weight, respectively.
-The variant of modesta has a lesser content (0.14-0.42mg/g)[2] as well as Codonopsine and Codonospinine[2]Codonopyrrolidium B, a pyrrolidine alkaloid[3]Hesperidin[4]Alpha-spinasterol[4]N-hexyl beta-sophoroside[4]Lobetyolin[5] and lobetyolinin[4]5-hydroxymethylfurfural[2][3]Perlolyrine[6]Taraxerol, taraxeryl acetate,[4] and 14-taraxeren-3-ol[3]Squalene[3]Adenosine at 0.885-0.92mg/g dry weight[2]beta-sitosterol and beta-daucosterol[4]Vitamin E (as alpha-tocopherol)Main bioactives that may underlie bioactivities of Codonopsis Pilosula, most likely the alkaloids; although Codonopilates are large structures with side chains, all other alkaloids (Codonopyrrolidium B, Codotubulosine A and B, Codonopsine and Codonopsinine) have pyrrolidine alkaloids structures, similar to Piracetam and the racetam family
+The variant of modesta has a lesser content (0.14-0.42mg/g)[2] as well as Codonopsine and Codonospinine[2]Codonopyrrolidium B, a pyrrolidine alkaloid[3]Hesperidin[4]Alpha-spinasterol[4]N-hexyl beta-sophoroside[4]Lobetyolin[5] and lobetyolinin[4]5-hydroxymethylfurfural[2][3]Perlolyrine[6]Taraxerol, taraxeryl acetate,[4] and 14-taraxeren-3-ol[3]Squalene[3]Adenosine at 0.885-0.92mg/g dry weight[2]beta-sitosterol and beta-daucosterol[4]Vitamin E (as alpha-tocopherol)
+Main bioactives that may underlie bioactivities of Codonopsis Pilosula, most likely the alkaloids; although Codonopilates are large structures with side chains, all other alkaloids (Codonopyrrolidium B, Codotubulosine A and B, Codonopsine and Codonopsinine) have pyrrolidine alkaloids structures, similar to Piracetam and the racetam family

 The Codonopsis Pilosula herb tends to contain the following crude polysaccharides (totalling around 4.55% of the weight of the plant[7]):

-An acidic polysaccharide fragment (Rhamnose:Arabinose:Galactose:Mannose:Galacturonic Acid in a 1.34:3.49:1.07:0.45:1.98 ratio)[8] and a separate acidic polysaccharide (arabinose:glucose:rhamnose:galactose:mannose:glucuronic acid:galacturonic acid at 11.4:24.6:3.8:11.5:1.8:1.0:28.4)[9]Polysaccharide containing Galactose, Rhamnose, and Arabinose in similar ratios[10] which may be called CPPS3[11]Water soluble polysaccharide S-CPPA1 (glucose:galactose:arabinose in a 10.5:3.4:1.7 ratio, 2.35% protein and 133.2kDa)[7] consisting of 0.82% crude material by weightA few polysaccharides (chains of carbohydrates, a component of the carbohydrate content of the plant) may also possess bioactivity
+An acidic polysaccharide fragment (Rhamnose:Arabinose:Galactose:Mannose:Galacturonic Acid in a 1.34:3.49:1.07:0.45:1.98 ratio)[8] and a separate acidic polysaccharide (arabinose:glucose:rhamnose:galactose:mannose:glucuronic acid:galacturonic acid at 11.4:24.6:3.8:11.5:1.8:1.0:28.4)[9]Polysaccharide containing Galactose, Rhamnose, and Arabinose in similar ratios[10] which may be called CPPS3[11]Water soluble polysaccharide S-CPPA1 (glucose:galactose:arabinose in a 10.5:3.4:1.7 ratio, 2.35% protein and 133.2kDa)[7] consisting of 0.82% crude material by weight
+A few polysaccharides (chains of carbohydrates, a component of the carbohydrate content of the plant) may also possess bioactivity

 2.